Nikos-Salichos/TechnicalAnalysis/README.md

 ### Testing and User-Friendly Interface
 The project incorporates Swagger to facilitate easy testing of endpoints, ensuring a user-friendly experience for both developers and end-users.

-### Startup Configuration
-To set up the project, populate the `appsettings.json` file with specific configuration details.

 ### Architecture, Technologies & Tools
 The project follows the principles of Clean Architecture with some personal modifications.
 [Here's an architecture diagram](https://miro.com/app/board/uXjVMsAK0lU=/?share_link_id=213007625723) (pending update with the latest providers).